TheDataLeek/black-arrow/README.md

 Note, this is written in Python3.5, and uses type checking syntax.

-I use [Vundle](https://github.com/VundleVim/Vundle.vim), but Pathogen or whatever you want to use also works.

-The script can also be used just as-is, just add it to your path.
+The script can be used just as-is, just add it to your path.

 ## Black-Arrow Script